CTEC-Titans-Robotics/Robot-Code-Base/README.md

 MathUtil.applyDeadband(-controller.getLeftY(), Constants.controllerDeadband),
 MathUtil.applyDeadband(-controller.getLeftX(), Constants.controllerDeadband));
 ``
-When using potentiomter analog controllers, there is **always** going to be stick drift.
+When using potentiometer analog controllers, there is **always** going to be stick drift.
 The "Deadzone" is used to differentiate real from fake input.
 But if you just do a check for if the deadzone is passed, then you have a chance to go from
-0 to 100 very quick.
-MathUtil.applyDeadband allows the deadband to not limit it so heavily, and makes the input smoother.
+0 to 100 very quickly.
+MathUtil.applyDeadband allows the deadband to not limit it so heavily and makes the input smoother.

-Couple notes, Left Y is for translation, and Left X is for strafing.
+A couple of notes, Left Y is for translation, and Left X is for strafing.
 We invert *every* axis because it will go the opposite way you want it to go.

 ``
 swerve.drive(translation2d, MathUtil.applyDeadband(-controller.getRightX(), Constants.controllerDeadband), true, false, false);
 ``
-This is what actually drives the swerve subsystem.
+This is what drives the swerve subsystem.
 This specific configuration uses the PIDs supplied in pidfproperties.json, is field relative, applies the deadband for rotation, and applies the Translation2d.

 Of course, Subsystem setups vary depending on what it is designed for.
 A claw would use Pneumatics, so you create a ClawSubsystem